Here are the sydphil@mailman.sydney.edu.au emails for the semester.

 Hi everyone,

-The title of the talk is "".
-Here is an abstract for the talk:
+The title of the talk is "TBA".

-The seminar will take place at 3:30pm on Wednesday Oct 31 in the Philosophy Seminar Room (N494).
+The seminar will take place at 4:00pm on Wednesday May 27 in the Philosophy Seminar Room (N494).

 Enquiries about the seminar series can be directed to david.braddon-mitchell@sydney.edu.au